goldencompassworkshop/goldencompassworkshop.github.io/_pages/publications.md

 ## Working papers

-Women cycling attitude and behaviors (with Alison West and Fionnuala Quinn).
+_Women cycling attitude and behaviors_ (with Alison West and Fionnuala Quinn).

-Revisiting the Relationship between Safety Perceptions and Actual Bicycling and Walking Frequency.
+_Revisiting the Relationship between Safety Perceptions and Actual Bicycling and Walking Frequency_.

-Affinity for Daily Travel: Exploring Travel Satisfaction Associated with Modes and Multitasking (with Steve Hankey, Trevin Glasgow, Yingling Fan, and Ralph Buehler).
+_Affinity for Daily Travel: Exploring Travel Satisfaction Associated with Modes and Multitasking_ (with Steve Hankey, Trevin Glasgow, Yingling Fan, and Ralph Buehler).

 ## Conference presentations